Rust in the Linux Kernel: First Steps and Controversies

 The Social Controversy

 Two communities, two cultures.
-The most prominent visible controversy of the year: in 2023 some C maintainers see the expectations of Rust developers as a culture-change demand — asking for stricter documentation of invariants in C interfaces that worked for decades “because”.
+The most prominent visible controversy of the year: in 2023, some C maintainers viewed the expectations of Rust developers as a culture-change demand — asking for stricter documentation of invariants in C interfaces that worked for decades “because”.
 This ended with resignations and bitter discussions on the kernel mailing list.

 The most reasonable arguments against (not the purely reactionary):

 - Dual cognitive cost.
-Maintainers reviewing C and Rust code need competence in both.
+Maintainers reviewing C and Rust code need competence in both languages.

 - Heavier toolchain.
 Building the kernel now requires